mautic/user-documentation/docs/channels/emails.rst

 Mautic allows the use of tokens in Emails which gives the marketer the possibility to integrate a number of Contact fields in your Emails.
 These can be easily placed within your Emails and are automatically replaced with the appropriate text once sent.

+It's also possible to override the 'from' field in an Email with a token from your :doc:`/contacts/custom_fields` since Mautic 5.1.

 Check the :doc:`/configuration/variables` documentation for a list of all the available default fields.

 Default value